PyFeeds/PyFeeds/README.rst

 Feeds
 =====

-An experimental project to create Atom feeds from websites that don't offer any.
+DIY Atom feeds in times of social media and paywalls.
+Create Atom feeds from websites that don't offer any.

-The Atom feeds are available at `feeds.nblock.org <https://feeds.nblock.org>`_.

 Project settings
 ----------------